prashasthip/Code-Hub/README.md

-This repository contains all the code developed as a part of our project.
-We intend to upload user-friendly modules once the project is completed.
+This repository contains all the code developed as a part of our project - Isolated word speech recognition in noisy environments on a small form factor device.